Tokyopop: 2011–present: revival and expansion

+Relaunch

 In 2015, at Anime Expo and San Diego Comic-Con, Tokyopop announced that it would be relaunching its publishing operations in North America in 2016 and hinted that its first major licensor would be Disney.
+TOKYOPOP resumed regular publishing activities beginning in 2016, marking a gradual rebuilding phase focused on licensed manga, original graphic novels, and light novels.

 In January 2018, Tokyopop announced the release dates for three new properties: Konohana Kitan, Futaribeya: A Room for Two, and Hanger.
 Additionally, TOKYOPOP initiated "International Woman of Manga" to showcase non-Japanese female manga writers with the publication of five titles: Ocean of Secrets, Goldfisch, Kamo, Undead Messiah, and Sword Princess Amaltea.
 Tokyopop's "Nightmare Before Christmas: Zero's Journey" was nominated for two 2018 Diamond GEM awards in the categories "2018 Best All Ages Series" and "2018 Licensed TP or HC of the Year".

+Between 2020 and 2023, TOKYOPOP experienced sales growth amid renewed global interest in manga.
+In both 2022 and 2023, the company was named to Publishers Weeklys list of fast-growing independent publishers.

+Licensing and partnerships

 In 2021, Cracker Barrel Old Country Store restaurants agreed to sell specific Tokyopop Manga by offering Disney's The Nightmare Before Christmas adaptation by Jun Asuka in its North American in-store gift shops.

+In May 2024, TOKYOPOP announced a global distribution agreement with Penguin Random House Publisher Services that would go into effect on January 1, 2025.

+In 2025, TOKYOPOP announced publishing partnerships with Mattel to develop original manga-style graphic novels based on brands like Barbie and Hot Wheels.

+TOKYOPOP has also entered into licensing agreements with The Walt Disney Company for publishing projects, as well as announced a collaboration with Middle East Broadcasting Center (MBC) to produce anime content for regional audiences.
+In Europe, TOKYOPOP Germany participated in licensed fan-facing events, including a Naruto-themed promotional gallery exhibition held in Berlin.

+In January 2026, TOKYOPOP announced the launch of its first audiobook program, featuring select titles from its LoveLove light novel imprint.
+The audiobooks are distributed by RBMedia through its Dreamscape Media audio division.